inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

 - raspberry-pi
 ---

-[Kodi][0] is an open source peice of software designed to provide a media center experience for your video, music, pictures, and applications.
-It runs of many different platforms including, Linux, OS X, Windows, and Android.
+[Kodi][0] is an open source piece of software designed to provide a media center experience for your video, music, pictures, and applications.
+It runs of many different platforms including Linux, MacOS, Windows, and Android.

-This article will cover my experience setting up a media center like experience, specifically using the [OSMC][1] pre-built distribution.
+This article will cover my experience setting up a media center like experience, specifically using the [OSMC][1] pre-built distribution on a Raspberry PI.

 # Requirements

-- Raspberry PI 2+
+- [Raspberry PI 2+][13]
 - Micro SDCard
 - HDMI cable
 - A HDMI compatible TV